a7b23/Custom-SVM-kernel/README.md

 ```
 Here (x*y) denotes the elementise product, <x,y> denotes the dot product of vectors and the norm is L-1 norm.
 Also, gamma is a constant, that is equal to the number of features in the data(784 for MNIST).

 The results below are the accuracy for the entire 10000 test samples of MNIST when the SVM is trained with diffferent kernel functions over 1000 training samples.
+Here 'linear', 'RBF', 'Sigmoid' are the existing common SVM kernel functions.

 |  Kernel function |   Validation Acc.   |  Test Acc.    |
 |------------|----------|----------|